gebeyehu08/Objective_Data-analytics-python/README.md

 </a>

-[Objectiv](https://objectiv.io/) is an integrated set of data collection and modeling tools to quickly build & run models for any product analytics use case.
+[Objectiv](https://objectiv.io/) is an open-source data collection & modeling platform for product analytics.

-Self-hosted, free to use & open-source.

 ---